We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 - cutting toenails incorrectly (Cut straight across, since angling the sides of the nail can encourage the nail to grow into the skin.)

 - footwear that places a lot of pressure on the big toes, such as socks and stockings that are too tight or shoes that are too tight, narrow, or flat for your feet

 - toenail injury, including stubbing your toe, dropping something heavy on your foot, or kicking a ball repeatedly

 - poor posture

-Early stage symptoms include:
+Early-stage symptoms include:

-- pressure on the toe is painful
+- pain when pressure is placed on the toe

-- fluid builds up around toe
+- fluid building up around the toe

 If your toe becomes infected, symptoms may include: